-From comparing figures 6(a) and (b) we note that the growth rate appears to depend more strongly on the electron temperature gradient than on the ITG for both of the binormal wavenumbers considered.
-In figure 7, we show a comparison of the linear spectrum for two linear simulations with the same total kinetic pressure gradient but different electron temperature gradient (blue markers) and one with zero electron temperature gradient (orange markers).
-In the second simulation, the total pressure gradient is kept fixed by putting the electron temperature gradient contribution into the ITG.
+From comparing Figures 6 (a) and (b) we note that the growth rate appears to depend more strongly on the electron temperature gradient than on the ion temperature gradient for both of the binormal wavenumbers considered.
+In Figure 7, we show a comparison of the linear spectrum for two linear simulations with the same total kinetic pressure gradient but different electron temperature gradients; one with the nominal electron temperature gradient (blue markers) and one with zero electron temperature gradient (orange markers).
+In the second simulation, the total pressure gradient is kept fixed by putting the electron temperature gradient contribution into the ion temperature gradient.